 Although a variety of clinical therapies for incontinence are available, many have limitations, particularly for older women who are at the greatest risk of developing this condition.
 Drugs, including anticholinergic medications, are moderately effective in reducing urge incontinence but are associated with several side effects.

 For stress incontinence, surgery is an effective option, but most women do not desire or are not candidates for surgical intervention.
-Pelvic-floor muscle exercises and bladder training can be highly effective but can be difficult for some women to learn without individualized instruction.
-Thus, there is a need for effective, alternative treatment that is not only accessible but also well-tolerated by a large number of incontinent individuals.
+Pelvic floor muscle exercises and bladder training can be highly effective but can be difficult for some women to learn without individualized instruction.
+Thus, there is a need for an effective, alternative treatment that is not only accessible but also well-tolerated by a large number of incontinent individuals.

 Yoga can be used to help incontinent individuals to identify and strengthen their pelvic floor muscles without traditional pelvic floor rehabilitation.
 There are several yoga poses that may be beneficial for improving hip and lumbopelvic stability, mobility, and alignment.

 Studies Show Yoga Can Help Manage Urinary Incontinence

 Not surprisingly, there are quite a few evidence-based research studies on the management of incontinence with yoga.
 But I was especially impressed with the rationale and results from one particular study, A group-based yoga therapy intervention for urinary incontinence in women: a pilot randomized trial.
 (1)

 Despite the small sample size, the study was published in a peer-reviewed journal, suggesting that the reviewers saw merit in the results.
 Let me also add that despite being a small pilot study, the results were highly significant, with minimal variation between the yoga group and non-yoga group.